dimadesu/termux-nginx-rtmp/README.md

 Pick one of the options bellow.

-- Option 1.
-Pull RTMP stream from Nginx, push to SRT ingest (w/o trasncoding to HEVC).
+- Option 1. **RTMP-SRT H264.** Pull RTMP stream from Nginx, push to SRT ingest (w/o trasncoding to HEVC).

   ```sh
   ffmpeg -i rtmp://localhost:1935/publish/live -c:v copy -c:a copy -f mpegts srt://IP_OF_YOUR_SRT_SERVER:PORT_NUMBER?mode=caller
   ```

-- Option 2.
-Pull RTMP stream from Nginx, encode as HEVC and push to SRT ingest.
+- Option 2. **RTMP-SRT HEVC.** Pull RTMP stream from Nginx, encode as HEVC and push to SRT ingest.

   If your phone is powerful you can try transcoding video to HEVC.